-The Constitution of the Company limits the number of Board members to 17, including 4 representatives from the University of Melbourne.
+The Constitution of the Company limits the number of Board members to 17, including 3 members appointed by University of Melbourne, and the University of Melbourne Vice-Chancellor.

-The Board has delegated responsibility for operation and administration of the Company to the Dean and Executive Management.
+The Board has delegated responsibility for operation and administration of the Company to the Dean.
 Responsibilities are delineated by formal authority delegations.